West Coast IPA vs East Coast IPA: What’s the Difference?

 Thomas Short

-4 thoughts on “West Coast IPA vs East Coast IPA”
+4 thoughts on “West Coast IPA vs East Coast IPA: What’s the Difference?”

 You should consider doing more research on the terminology.
 East Coast IPAs and New England IPAs are two (very) distinct styles of IPAs.
 East Coast have existed for over two decades (think Dogfish Head) and are both malty-sweet and bitter/hop-forward, whereas New England (NEIPAs) are the juicy, hazy versions originating mostly in Vermont/Massachussets that are quite popular right now.